 Failures and risks associated with DeFi

 Below are some of the main risks associated with DeFi, which are often forgotten about until a major problem is revealed.

 1. The security of the economy

 Besides smart contract security (EVM flaws) another difficult factor in DeFi is the security of the economy.
-Even if smart contracts were audited for known bugs like reentrancy and obvious coding issues - it is still obvious that DeFi brings the risk of front-running and flash loan attacks that can exploit the economy mechanics themselves.
+Even with on-chain security measures at place, and smart contracts audited for known bugs like reentrancy and obvious coding issues - it is still obvious that DeFi brings the risk of front-running and flash loan attacks that can exploit the economy mechanics themselves.

 What are flash loan attacks?
 In these DeFi attacks, hackers take out loans from a lending protocol and use tricks to manipulate the market.
 These loans are uncollateralized meaning that the borrower can make and pay them back with a single transaction.
 The reason that they are used in these attacks is that they allow for easy access to capital.

 PancakeBunny experienced a flash loan attack on 19th May.
 They responded with a compensation plan (which has now become the standard for many projects which get hacked).
 The plan offers to cover any losses from team pockets.
 But ultimately, as a result of this event, PancakeBunny have decided to develop their own platform for YieldFarming called QFI, which will be more than just a fork.